healthchecks/healthchecks/README.md

 Set it to `False` if you are setting up a private healthchecks instance where you trust your users and want to avoid the extra verification step.

+`PING_BODY_LIMIT` sets the size limit in bytes for logged ping request bodies.
+The default value is 10000 (10 kilobytes).
+You can remove the limit altogether by setting this value to `None`.

 ## Database Configuration